BeatLabUCI/Jones2024/README.md

 # Synergistic biophysics and machine learning modeling to rapidly predict cardiac growth probability
 #### Clara E. Jones and Pim J. A. Oomen

-This repo can be utlized to recreate the results from Jones and Oomen 2024.
+This repo can be utilized to recreate the results from Jones and Oomen 2024.
 The preprint of this paper can be found here: https://www.biorxiv.org/content/10.1101/2024.07.17.603959v1
 Before running these notebooks, please download and install MONARCH and CHAMELEON from the BEAT Lab GitHub page: https://github.com/BeatLabUCI/

 MONARCH is an open-source Python package to rapidly model cardiac physiology and remodeling.
 It is developed by the BEAT Lab at UCI directed by Pim Oomen.
 MONARCH stands for Model for Open-source Numerical simulations of Arrhythmia, Remodeling, Cardiac mechanics, and Hypertrophy.